 Visitor parking is available in Student Parking areas (See Student Parking) and a parking permit is required.
 Vehicles without a permit may be cited.
-Day School visitors can park in the Upper Reservoir parking lot, located next to the Multi Use Building (MUB) with the purchase of a permit.
+Visitors can park in the Upper Reservoir parking lot, located next to the Harry Britt Building (HBB) with the purchase of a permit.
 After 5:00 p.m., visitors may park in all lots (except Cloud Circle and Science Road) with the purchase of a parking permit.
-Information and directions are available from the Information Center located in the lobby of Conlan Hall.
 Visitors are required to observe College rules and regulations.
-A copy of the rules and regulations are available in Conlan Hall, Room 104 and at the District Police Department located in the 800 Bungalow or website.
+A copy of the rules and regulations are available in Bursar's Office, SSC 1121, and at the District Police Department located in the 800 Bungalow or website.
 When visiting a classroom, permission shall be obtained from the instructor prior to your arrival.
 Violation of any of these regulations are grounds for automatic revocation of the right to remain on campus.
 Since auditing of classes is prohibited, visits must be limited.